arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 work with the JMAP server.
 In this case, the human-readable text MUST NOT contain any personal data, or other data that cannot be forwarded to the client developers.

+Some authentication methods, such as one-time passwords (see
+{{RFC2444}}) and Oauth (see {{RFC7628}}), use tokens that change depending on time or sequence.
+In these cases, JMAPACCESS requires that this server and the JMAP server use the same sequence.
+To take Oauth as an example, an access token is equally valid with both protocols, no matter which server issued it.

 Servers are encouraged to report the same message flags and other data via both protocols, as far as possible.